lucasodra/nexese-fx-bot/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   Ensure you have access to a quantum computing service such as IBM Qiskit or D-Wave.
+   Ensure you have access to a quantum computing service such as IBM Qiskit and an account with Interactive Brokers.

 3. **Set Up Environment Variables:**
-   - **API_KEY:** Your broker's API key.
+   - **API_KEY:** Interactive Brokers' API key.
    - **QUANTUM_SERVICE_API:** API key for IBM Qiskit quantum computing service.

 4. **Run the Bot:**